-Whether you’re a seasoned store owner re-evaluating your view of the current market, or you’re getting ready to bring your product to market for the very first time, here are the steps, tools, and even a template (skip to the template) to help you put together your own competitive analysis.
+Whether you’re a seasoned store owner re-evaluating your view of the current market, or you’re getting ready to bring your product to market for the very first time, here are the steps, tools, and even a template (skip down to it) to help you put together your own competitive analysis.

 What is a competitive analysis?

-What should you cover in a competitor analysis?
+What should you cover in a competitive analysis?